-Qmax was the best predictor of SSYEV for both the UPPER and TOTAL watersheds in Faga'alu.
+Qmax was the best predictor of SSYEV for both the UPPER and TOTAL watersheds.
 The Qmax model for both UPPER and TOTAL watersheds showed the highest coefficient of determination (r2), lowest RMSE, and highest Pearson and Spearman correlation coefficients.
 Qsum showed an equally high r2, but only for the UPPER subwatershed, and RMSE was higher in both subwatersheds for Qsum than for Qmax.
-Comparing the results for the different watersheds, discharge metrics showed much higher correlation coefficients than the precipitation metrics in the UPPER subwatershed, but were more similar in the LOWER watershed.
-This suggests that sediment production processes are more related to discharge processes in the UPPER subwatershed, and more related to precipitation processes in the LOWER subwatershed, influencing the correlation coefficients for the TOTAL watershed.
-SSY from the LOWER subwatershed is hypothesized to be mostly generated by surface erosion at the quarry, dirt roads, and agricultural plots, whereas SSY from the UPPER subwatershed is hypothesized to be mainly from channel processes and mass wasting.
+Discharge metrics showed much higher correlation coefficients than the precipitation metrics in the UPPER subwatershed, but were more similar in the LOWER watershed.
+This suggests that sediment production is more related to discharge processes in the UPPER subwatershed, and more related to precipitation processes in the LOWER subwatershed though precipitation was measured at the quarry, which may not reflect precipitation characteristics accurately in the UPPER watershed.
+SSY from the LOWER subwatershed is hypothesized to be mostly generated by hillslope erosion by sheetwash and rill formation at the quarry and on dirt roads, and agricultural plots, whereas SSY from the UPPER subwatershed is hypothesized to be mainly from channel processes and mass wasting.
 Mass wasting can contribute large pulses of sediment which can be deposited near or in the streams and entrained at high discharges during later storm events.
-Given the high correlation coefficients for Qmax in both subwatersheds, Qmax may be a promising predictor that integrates both precipitation and discharge processes.
+Given the high correlation coefficients between SSYEV and Qmax in both subwatersheds, Qmax may be a promising predictor that integrates both precipitation and discharge processes.